jsbachiller/IDLab/Tutorials/slides/slides.md

 ## 4.3.
 Hands-on example

 Work on the [second example of the seminar](https://github.com/jsbachiller/IDLab/blob/main/Tutorials/code/example_scrape.R) by opening the file `example_scrape.R` contained in the `Tutorials/code` folder **in your local copy of the repo**.

+# --- 5.
+Final comments ---------------------------------------------

+This was just a brief introduction to RStudio, to Git, to the 'tidyverse' ecosystem in R and to basic web scraping with the 'rvest' package.
+Refer often to online documentation, there's a lot on information on these topics (including those beautiful cheatsheets) where the nitty-gritty is explained in greater detail and depth.

+Consider changing R's language to English if you haven't done so, as looking error messages and commands up in the internet will be a recurrent task.

+Invest the time necessary for you to fully understand and get used to Git.
+It's a great investment that will save you a lot of time, allow you to collaborate much more easily and, very importantly, save you from the huge pain (and the corresponding set of curses) of losing a file or deleting parts that you were not supposed to when trying stuff around.

 ---